Rate this article

 Out of all industries, retail supply chains are the most dynamic due to ever-evolving customer demand, a large number of products, and rapid product life cycles.
 Generative AI adds simplicity to supply chain management by taking over the analytics inherent in the process.

-Gen AI tools can analyze sales information and demand trends to make demand predictions, calculate safety stock levels, and identify slow-moving stock.
+AI ecommerce startups today offer many Gen AI tools that can analyze historical and real-time sales data to predict demand, calculate safety stock levels, and identify slow-moving stock.
 These tools can also assist gen AI ecommerce businesses in:

 • Running what-if scenarios to get prepared for supply chain disruptions and fluctuations in demand